-Join Lisa Bock for an in-depth discussion in this video Recognizing social engineering, part of Foundations of IT Security: Core Concepts.
+Join Lisa Bock for an in-depth discussion in this video Recognizing social engineering, part of IT Security Foundations: Core Concepts.

 - If we think or organizational security, we take a look at various components, of course, the network and we can logically secure that network using passwords, intrusion detection, and firewalls.
 We also implement administration and policies.
 But also included are the people in the organization.
 In the organization as a whole, people are our weakest link.
 Social engineering is a con game relying on influence, social skills and human interaction to obtain information about an organization or computer systems.